What You’ll Learn In This Master Class

 If you work in the behavioral health field, it’s likely you have a passion for helping people and would rather not spend your energy dealing with insurance companies.
 Even though you may need to work with insurance companies to get paid and continue to serve your clients, it doesn’t mean billing tasks should take up most of your day.
 With the right tips and tools, you can prioritize patient care and spend much less time worrying about documentation and insurance.

-In this guide, we’ll show you how to use therapy notes to maximize insurance reimbursement rates so you can continue to treat your clients.
-We’ll also cover topics such as:
+In this master class, we’ll show you how to use therapy notes to maximize insurance reimbursement rates so you can focus on treating your clients.
+We’ll cover topics such as:

 - The pros and cons of accepting insurance